 - IAR Registration Requirements: State registration obligations for IARs of state-registered investment advisers (IAs) versus federal covered advisers, plus the de minimis exemption

-- IAR Registration Procedure: Form U4, the Investment Adviser Registration Depository (IARD) system, consent to service of process, and the effective date of registration
+- IAR Registration Procedure: Form U4, consent to service of process, and the effective date of registration

-- Examination Requirements: Series 65 and Series 66 pathways, professional designation waivers, and the 2-year exam validity rule
+- Examination Requirements: Series 65 and Series 66 + Series 7 pathways, and professional designation waivers

 - IAR vs. Agent Registration: Side-by-side comparison of key differences and similarities